HI, I’m Amy, AKA Templeseeker! UK based travel blogger excited to bring to you the most amazing cultural destinations around the world.

 The latest on the blog…

-• Is San Sebastian worth visiting?
+Is Rotterdam worth visiting?

 If you would like to work with me, please bear in mind that I receive an extremely high number of emails daily and currently and we are currently over-subscribed.
 Templeseeker is prioritising working with those people and businesses who I have met or collaborated with in person.
 Templeseeker is not currently taking on any more affiliates, and is not taking requests for guest posting from people I have not met in person.
 Thank you for understanding.